Forex Trading in Belize and IFSC Forex Brokers

 An introduction to the IFSC

 The International Financial Services Commission (IFSC) is the agency in Belize responsible for regulating the financial markets.
-This includes all market participants and exchanges along with responsibility for enforcing and setting the various regulations.
-The IFSC is an all-encompassing regulatory body and has a lot of responsibility aside from overseeing the operations of IFSC regulated brokers.
-For example:
+This includes all market participants and exchanges, along with responsibility for enforcing and setting the various regulations.
+The IFSC is an all-encompassing regulatory body, and has a lot of responsibility aside from overseeing the operations of IFSC-regulated brokers, including the following:

-- The IFSC promotes, protects and enhances the status of Belize as a center for international financial services
+- The IFSC promotes, protects and enhances the status of Belize as a centre for international financial services.

-- The IFSC issues licenses to all participants in the financial services market including brokers, brokerage firms, and other financial service providers
+- It issues licences to all participants in the financial services market including brokers, brokerage firms, and other financial services providers.

 Do Forex brokers in Belize have to comply with strict regulations?

 It’s already been mentioned that setting up an online Forex trading business in Belize has a number of advantages.
 But what about regulation?
-Is the IFSC as strict as a number of other countries?
+Is the IFSC as strict as other countries?

-Unfortunately, Belize has gained a reputation for being a little on the soft side with regards the regulation of financial services providers.
+Unfortunately, Belize has gained a reputation for being a little on the soft side with regard to the regulation of financial services providers.
 A number of better-known regulators such as the FCA in the UK and the CFTC in the US impose far stricter requirements on financial services providers.
-MiFID (Markets in Financial Instruments Directive), the European financial services Directive is also under attack from experts, claiming it does not offer sufficient protection for investors.
+The European Markets in Financial Instruments Directive (MiFID) is also under attack from experts, claiming that it does not offer sufficient protection for investors.
 The IFSC is thought by many to offer even lower standards.
-All we can say is that any level of regulation is better than nothing at all.
-And because Forex trading regulation is still considered to be in a stage of development we’re certainly hoping that things will get better.
+All we can say is that any level of regulation is better than nothing at all; and because Forex trading regulation is still considered to be in the development stage, we’re certainly hoping that things will get better.

 So what are the current requirements for IFSC Forex brokers?